coding-boot-camp/continuation-courses-public/README.md

-# continuation-courses-public
+# Continuation Courses

-Public version of the continuation course content for Software Development Boot Camp
+Student-facing version of the continuation course content for the Software Development Boot Camp.

+---

+© 2025 edX Boot Camps LLC.
+Confidential and Proprietary.
+All Rights Reserved.